MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/cellular-architecture-and-driver-model.md

 **NetCx**

-[Network Adapter WDF Class Extension (NetAdapterCx)](../netcx/index.md) is a driver model that provides the full functionality of the WDK.
+[Network Adapter WDF Class Extension (NetAdapterCx)](../netcx/index.md) is a driver model that enables you to write a KMDF-based client driver for a Network Interface Controller (NIC).
+NetAdapterCx gives you the power and flexibility of WDF and the networking performance of NDIS, and makes it easy to write a NIC driver.

 **MBBCx**